 Mathilde Royer- Germain, head of Earth Observation, Navigation and Science at Airbus

-Stefan Kanis, Chief Executive Officer of Orange Cloud for Business, Orange Business Services’ cloud entity
+Stefan Kanis, Chief Executive Officer of Orange Cloud for Business, Orange Business’ cloud entity

 Denis Dallez, Space Segment Manager within Capgemini.